Key Term Definitions

 determines what conclusions we make out of information and what truths

-we come to from our conclusions.
+we come to from these conclusions.

 PERCEPTION n: the act or ability of taking hold, or grasping mentally;